Complexity of approximate conflict-free, linearly-ordered, and nonmonochromatic hypergraph colourings: Introduction

-Recall that a \emph{hypergraph} is a pair $(V, E)$, where $V$ is the vertex set and $E \subseteq 2^V$ the edge set.
-A hypergraph is called \emph{$r$-uniform} if all the edges have size $r$.
-Thus, a 2-uniform hypergraph is a graph.
-A colouring of a graph $(V,E)$ is an assignment of colours $c(v)$ to the vertices $v \in V$ such that for every edge $\{u,v\} \in E$ we have $c(u) \neq c(v)$.
-Put differently in three different but equivalent ways, for every edge $\{u,v\}\in E$ we have that (i) the set $ \{ c(u), c(v) \}$ contains at least 2 elements, or (ii) some colour in the multiset $\{\{ c(u), c(v) \}\}$ appears exactly once, or (iii) the largest colour in the multiset $\{\{ c(u), c(v) \}\}$ appears exactly once.\footnote{This notion assumes that the colours are taken from a totally ordered set, e.g.,~the natural numbers.} When these three definitions are applied to hypergraphs, we get three different notions, namely nonmonochromatic (NAE) colourings, conflict-free (CF) colourings, and linearly-ordered (LO) colourings.
+An (undirected) \emph{$r$-uniform hypergraph} is a pair $(V, E)$, where $V$ is the vertex set and $E \subseteq V^r$ is a set of $r$-tuples that is closed under permutation of coordinates.
+Note that a 2-uniform hypergraph is a graph.
+A colouring of a graph $(V,E)$ is an assignment of colours $c(v)$ to the vertices $v \in V$ such that for every edge $(u,v) \in E$ we have $c(u) \neq c(v)$.
+The following three equivalent formulations describe the same condition: For every edge $(u,v)\in E$ we have that (i) the set $ \{ c(u), c(v) \}$ contains at least 2 elements, or (ii) some colour in the multiset $\{\{ c(u), c(v) \}\}$ appears exactly once, or (iii) the largest colour in the multiset $\{\{ c(u), c(v) \}\}$ appears exactly once.\footnote{This notion assumes that the colours are taken from a totally ordered set, e.g.,~the natural numbers.} When these three definitions are applied to hypergraphs, we get three different notions, namely nonmonochromatic (NAE) colourings, conflict-free (CF) colourings, and linearly-ordered (LO) colourings.
 Note that any LO colouring is a CF colouring, and any CF colouring is an NAE colouring.
-The three notions of colourings are different already for 4-uniform\footnote{For 3-uniform hypergraphs, NAE and CF colourings coincide, but LO colourings are different.} hypergraphs.\footnote{Indeed, the edge $\{a, b, c, d\}$ could be assigned colours $\{\{1, 1, 2, 2\}\}$ in an NAE colouring, but not in the other two; whereas the edge could be assigned colours $\{\{1, 2, 2, 2\}\}$ in a CF colouring, but not in an LO colouring.}
+The three notions of colourings are different already for 4-uniform\footnote{For 3-uniform hypergraphs, NAE and CF colourings coincide, but LO colourings are different.} hypergraphs.\footnote{Indeed, the edge $(a, b, c, d)$ could be assigned colours $\{\{1, 1, 2, 2\}\}$ in an NAE colouring, but not in the other two; whereas the edge could be assigned colours $\{\{1, 2, 2, 2\}\}$ in a CF colouring, but not in an LO colouring.}